adrianstanca1/project-perplexy/README.md

-# Code Interpreter Web Application

-A full-featured code interpreter web application with file management capabilities, built with React, TypeScript, Node.js, and Express.
+# Developer Platform - Sandbox, Marketplace & Desktop Environment

+A comprehensive developer platform featuring a sandbox environment for creating apps, a marketplace for discovering and installing apps, and a virtual desktop environment (myAppDesktop) for running apps.
+Built with React, TypeScript, Node.js, and Express.

-## Features
+## Core Features

-- 🎨 **Modern UI**: Beautiful, responsive interface built with React and Tailwind CSS
+- 🧪 **Developer Sandbox**: Create, test, and publish apps with support for Python, JavaScript, TypeScript, HTML, and CSS
+- 🛒 **Marketplace**: Discover, install, and manage apps - all apps are free
+- 🖥️ **myAppDesktop**: Virtual desktop environment with window manager, taskbar, and app launcher
 - 💻 **Code Editor**: Monaco Editor with syntax highlighting and IntelliSense
-- 🐍 **Code Execution**: Execute Python and JavaScript code
+- 🐍 **Code Execution**: Execute Python, JavaScript, and TypeScript code
 - 📁 **File Management**: Create, edit, delete, and organize files
 - 🔄 **Real-time Output**: See execution results in real-time
+- 📨 **Messaging System**: Inter-app communication and inbox system
+- 🗺️ **Live Project Map**: Real-time construction project tracking with dual map views
 - 🐳 **Docker Support**: Easy deployment with Docker Compose
 - 📦 **Monorepo Structure**: Organized with pnpm workspaces